50 Sites to Find Your Next Freelance Gig

 While not every business hires a VA to do everyday tasks, that doesn’t mean the demand for an online assistant isn’t there.
 From managing social media pages to scheduling client meetings to managing a business’ website updates, there are countless services you can offer.

 Don’t get discouraged if your online expertise lies in only one or two areas.
-Chances are that you’ll find clients who need your skills without the extra bells and whistles.
+Chances are that you’ll find virtual assistant companies or clients who need your skills without the extra bells and whistles.
 There are hundreds of services that you could offer, but you only need one or two to get your VA business going.

 Gina Horkey successfully launched her own virtual assistant business in 2014.
 In less than six months, she was earning more than $4,000 per month in addition to her full-time job.
 If you’re already inspired by the thought of this freelance job, here’s a list of 150+ services you can offer as a virtual assistant.